 Like most English proficiency tests, the assessment for MUET primarily focuses on Listening, Reading, Writing and Speaking components.

 There will be four different tests for each of the component tests, and you will be allocated scores for each component.
-The entire duration for all 4 tests is approximately 4 hours.

 Here are further details about the 4 language skills that you will be tested.